splunk/observability-workshop/content/en/s4r/30-initial-tour/4-log-observer.md

 1. Onboarding Pane.
 Here you will find video's and references to document pages of interest for Log Observer.
 (Can be closed by the **X** on the right, if space is at a premium.)
 2. Filter Pane.
 This pane allows you to filter on Time, Indexes, Fields Application and source type. this pane also allows you to save or reused previously saved searches.
 3. Log's Table Pane.
-This pane shows you a
+This pane shows you the Log Data , based on the Index and filter set in the Filter page.
 4. Fields Pane.
 Here you can find all the fields that have been  used in the current Index selection.

 #### WIP WIP WIP  WIP